moesaid/SphinxVerify/.github/ISSUE_TEMPLATE/chore.md

 ---
 name: Chore
 about: Other changes that don't modify src or test files
-title: "chore: "
+title: 'chore: '
-labels: chore
+labels: ''
+assignees: ''

 ---

 **Description**